 - Fulfill your scientific inquiry or applied quantitative reasoning requirements with a chemistry course

-All students must study an ancient or modern language.
+All students must study an ancient or modern language and are required to take the language placement test for all languages studied in high school.
 See the academic catalog for requirements.

 - Take placement tests for all languages studied in high school.
 Your scores will determine how much language, if any, you will need to take at Hollins.